orlagh-sweeney/we-ride-cycling-club/README.md

 - The Contact page has a contact form for users to submit any queries or questions they may have.
 - The Contact page also has the club contact details should the user prefer to get in touch directly.
 ### Future Features
-- An "Insights" page which would host weekly blogs from We Ride Cycling Club members, articles on cycling trends, and general cycling advice articles.
+- An "Insights" page which would publish weekly blogs from We Ride Cycling Club members, articles on latest cycling trends, and general cycling advice articles.
-- Pre-populated dropdown menu of cities on the Join Us form based on the Country that the user selected.
+- On the join us form a future feature inclues a pre-populated dropdown menu of cities based on the Country that the user selected.

 ## Technologies Used